j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 ⁕  ⁕  ⁕

 The individual is dead.
 The abstraction
 is perpetual transit.
-We want touch
+We want touch.

-as transitory algorithms finger our faces
+The transitory algorithms finger our faces
 day and night, wield our nakedness

 into a perfect obscurity of number.